Element-Research/hypero/doc/tutorial.md

 Each experiment can be logged into the database using `hypero`.
 For a complete example for how this is done, please consult this [example training script](../examples/neuralnetwork.lua).
-The main part of it that is concerned by hypero is this :
+The main part of the script that concerns hypero is this :

 ```lua
 ...